twlkyao/AndroidCloud/README.md

 6. Implement the same function for contacts.

-7. Implement the key splice.
+<del>7.
+Implement the key splice.</del><br>

-8. Encrypt the communication data.
+8. Encrypt the voice communication data.

 9. Encrypt the SMS data.

 10. Integrate the third party cloud APIs.

+11. Key management.